 All campers between the ages of 9 and 14 are welcome.
 Instructors are first aid and CPR certified, lifeguard certified, have passed background checks and have also completed a two-week summer camp training.
 In addition, Alabama Extension staff and volunteers chaperone each camp session.
 They have also cleared background checks and completed 4-H overnight chaperone training.

 The Alabama 4-H Center has many activity stations, perfect for camp programming.
 For example, canoeing, swimming, water games, team building activities, a wildlife watch and a Luau party are a few of the activities this summer.

 Each activity is purposefully selected to positively impact and shape camp experience.
 In addition, group support activities help campers work together, build relationships and support each other with encouragement.

 “Summer camp is my favorite time of the year.
-These campers are always full of energy and eager to try new activities.
-I look forward every week to watching these campers push themselves to be the best friend, encourager and camper they can be,” said Walker.
+Campers are always full of energy and eager to try new activities,” Carbone said.
+“I look forward to every camp session watching young people push themselves to be the best friend, encourager and camper they can be.”

 4-H Summer Camp provides fun opportunities and rewarding experiences that have young people returning year-after-year.

 The Alabama 4-H Center is located on Lay Lake near Columbiana, Alabama.